 Girl Scouts Heart of Central California is making its back-to-school push for girls and adult volunteers.

-Nationwide results of a summer 2014 pulse poll conducted with more than 3,500 volunteers and parents of Girl Scouts in the kindergarten through fifth-grade age range show positive effects on members of all ages:• 97 percent of parents agree that Girl Scouting has been a positive activity for their daughters.
+Nationwide results of a summer 2014 pulse poll conducted with more than 3,500 volunteers and parents of Girl Scouts in the kindergarten through fifth-grade age range show positive effects on members of all ages:

 The data show it is not just girls who benefit: 94 percent of volunteers have made new friends, 88 percent believe their life is better because they volunteer with Girl Scouts, and two-thirds believe their volunteer experience has helped them professionally.